-Within the All Learners Lesson Structure, specifically an initial math lesson Launch, provides discourse opportunities through relaxed curiosity and openended tasks with many right answers or no right answers.
+Within the All Learners Network (ALN) balanced math block, specifically an initial math lesson Launch, provides discourse opportunities through relaxed curiosity and open-ended tasks with many right answers or no right answers.
 This allows even the most vulnerable students greater access to engage in math discourse because their voices and contributions are valued.
 Imagine how that builds capacity and confidence to know the value is placed on the justification of your ideas!
 When students get to practice and build confidence through academic communication, collaboration and problem solving at the onset of math class they are more likely to be prepared to take on productive struggle alongside peers with more curricular or complex tasks.
-Further, within the Main Lesson and Closure components of the All Learners Lesson Structure, students once again are engaged in discourse facilitated by the teacher to publicly make connections to student ideas.
+Further, within the main lesson and closure components of the ALN balanced math block, students once again are engaged in discourse facilitated by the teacher to publicly make connections to student ideas.
 Students work in dynamic and flexible collaborative groups to tackle problems through a variety of strategies and models in order to make meaning of focused concepts and mathematical ideas and practices.